-The age-related changes of various immunological parameters are different between men and women.
-Recently, it is discovered that the gene expression pattern that controls innate immune responses to viral infections begins to decrease dramatically in men between the ages of 62 and 64.
+The age-related changes in various immunological parameters are different between men and women.
+Recently, it was discovered that the gene expression pattern that controls innate immune responses to viral infections begins to decrease dramatically in men between the ages of 62 and 64.
 In women, this immune response begins to wane about six years later in life.

 She hopes that the study could uncover the hidden mechanism of this mysterious new pathogen.

 By April 2020, Iwasaki’s lab had completed research detailing the specific molecular differences in the immune system response of men and women.
 They were able to identify the molecules that offer protection against viruses.
 They also identified the molecules associated with poorer outcomes.